 About.com says that sometimes, when it comes to smiling, you may have to just fake it.
 Just as studies show the positive effects of smiling occur whether the smile is fake or real, faked laughter also provides those same benefits.
 The body can’t distinguish between “fake” laughter that you just start doing on purpose, and “real” laughter that comes from true humor.
 It seems the physical benefits are exactly the same, and the former quite often leads to the latter anyway.

-So smile more and even fake some laughter.
-This was you will still achieve positive effects, and the pretend happiness and laughter may lead to real smiles and true fun on travel days that stress you out.
+So smile more and possibly even fake some laughter when needed.
+This way, you will still achieve positive effects, and the pretend happiness and laughter may lead to real smiles and true fun on travel days that stress you out.

 Vacations can be loads of fun while you create magical memories with friends and family.
 But we all set out for Orlando with preconceived notions about how our vacations should go, about how much value we are getting for our money, about how those traveling with us should act.

-Use these ten ways to take the stress out of your next vacation, and hopefully you’ll find yourself taking a deep breath and planning that next vacation.
-Our gal Erin from Destinations in Florida would be glad to take the stress out of your trip planning.
+Use these ten ways to take the stress out of your next vacation, and hopefully you’ll find yourself taking a deep breath and planning that next vacation. remember, our Princess Travel Experts with Destinations in Florida would be glad to take the stress out of your trip planning.

 Disney’s Cheapskate Princess